ibm-cloud-docs/netezza/data_lakehouse/watsonxdata_ki.md

 You might experience the following issues while using {{site.data.keyword.lakehouse_short}} with {{site.data.keyword.netezza_short}}:

-- Boolean fields written with RLE encoding cannot be read and result in error.

-`ERROR:  IOError: Unknown encoding type. : Encountered a problem during batch read:`

 - **INSERT** is only supported for unpartitioned tables.
 You will not be able to insert into partitioned iceberg tables created by other engines.

 - **CTAS (CREATE TABLE AS SELECT)** within a single SQL statement is not supported when the target table is an iceberg table.